Sunrise over the bog with a wooden boardwalk and tower.Source: Sven Zacek

 Immerse yourself in wild, untouched nature by exploring Estonia on foot.
 Hiking in Estonia's bogs, forests, and coastal areas is possible year-round!

-With some of the cleanest air in the world and one of the lowest population densities in Europe, Estonia's wild nature promises adventure, relaxation, and a deep connection to the environment.
+Estonia has some of the cleanest air in the world and one of the lowest population densities in Europe.
+Its hiking routes offer adventure, relaxation, and a way to connect to local landscapes and communities.

 Choose a route depending on your interests and fitness level.
 From easy boardwalks to long routes requiring a lot of strength and stamina, there is something for everyone — unless you're a mountain climber.